Table Of Contents

 Foldable bikes were created to address this issue.
 At first, most of them were rather gimmicky, and not really for everyone.
 However, thanks to innovation and improved technology, we now have much more viable options, ranging from full size mountain bikes to small commuters that ride like bikes twice their size, and all of which are capable of quickly folding down to under half their normal size.

-With that said, here are the 10 best folding bikes in 2019, covering everything from mountain bikes, to commuter bikes, and even electric bikes.
+With that said, here are the 10 best folding bikes In 2020, covering everything from mountain bikes, to commuter bikes, and even electric bikes.

 Best Folding Bikes Reviews